cd-dr/rust-nix-template/README.md

 ## Adapting this template

 - Change `name` in Cargo.toml and flake.nix.
 Also change `description` in flake.nix.
+- Please run `cargo metadata` once to reset the Cargo.lock file, and flake.lock file can also be deleted if more recent versions of rust-overlay and other packages are needed.
 - There are two CI workflows, and one of them uses Nix which is slower (unless you configure a cache) than the other that is based on rustup.
 Pick one or the other depending on your trade-offs.

 ## Development (Flakes)